You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 General organisation background | Please provide some general background on your organisation and its activities.
 This information will be sent to the judges along with the specific category they are judging. | Max 300 words |

-What initiatives has this individual been involved in at their organisation that aim to reduce road risk? | Describe the initiatives the individual has developed/been a driving force behind, and the wider context of those initiatives within the organisation. | Max 300 words |
+What initiatives has this individual been involved in at their organisation that aim to reduce road risk? | Describe the initiatives the individual has developed/been a driving force behind, and the wider context of those initiatives within the organisation.
+Judges are looking for detailed information about policies and procedures the nominated person has implemented, as well as details of how they personally have helped to instil a road safety culture within the organisation and achieve these results. | Max 300 words |

 What results have those initiatives produced? | Demonstrate how effective the individual has been.
 You should include data that shows this, e.g. a reduction in crashes, greater awareness of issues among staff/drivers, impact on reporting and recording of incidents, reduction in insurance claim costs etc. | Max 200 words |